Refresh

 Cons

-• Collaboration features work well only if the whole team is on board, requiring organizational buy-in for maximum effectiveness.
+• Collaboration features work well only if the whole team is on board.

-• The app does not synchronize contacts on the Mac platform automatically, requiring manual contact management.
+• The app does not synchronize contacts on the Mac platform automatically.

 Pricing